amaitou/Born2beRoot/README.md

 ### **Login Configuration**

-The file `/etc/login.defs` helps when it comes to setting up some conditions related to reseting password (security related)
+The file `/etc/login.defs` helps when it comes to setting up some conditions related to resetting password (security related)

 There is 3 option you might work with which are: